AljazOblonsek/portfolio/src/posts/implementing-spa-refresh-token-flow-in-next-13-app-dir.md

 date: '2023-10-26'
 ---

 🚀 Interested in Next.js 13's App Directory and React Server Components (RSC)?
-Most tutorials focus on building full-stack apps within Next.js, but what if you have a separate API?
+Most tutorials focus on building full-stack apps within Next.js accessing the database directly in RSCs, but what if you already have a separate API?

-✨ As you migrate your SPA to Next.js, you'll encounter challenges when implementing the traditional "SPA" refresh token flow with RSCs.
+✨ As you try migrating your SPA to Next.js App Directory to try out the shinny new features, you'll encounter challenges when implementing the traditional "SPA" refresh token flow with RSCs.
 This article explores how to make it work.

 🧐 _Please note that this is a Proof of Concept and not intended for production use.
 It's an experimental workaround to leverage Next.js RSCs._